vueonrails/vueonrails/docs/passing-data.md

 # Passing data for Vue on Rails project

-Vuejs gems ships with a two-punch solution to passing Rails variable into a vue component at load time.
+Vuejs gems ships with a two-punch solution for passing a Rails variable into a vue component at load time.

 1. Make sure that your Vue on Rails project has specific page vue setup.